ni/nimi-python/docs/nidigital/class.rst

     .. py:attribute:: ppmu_current_limit_range

         Specifies the valid range, in amps, to which the current limit can be set while the PPMU forces voltage to the DUT.
-This property is applicable only when you set the PPMU_OUTPUT_FUNCTION property to DC Voltage.
+This property is applicable only when you set the :py:attr:`nidigital.Session.ppmu_output_function` property to DC Voltage.